sumeetshirgure/sumeetshirgure.github.io/docs/_posts/2023-09-10-context-switch.markdown

 This way I don't have to worry about rotations, and just have to worry about how to split, merge, insert and delete from such treaps.

-That's definitely a story for some other time.
+~~That's definitely a story for some other time.~~

+Update September 14th : I've implemented a prototype of such an interval-treap.